-Population25-64 who participated in learning activities Population25-64
+$Population{25-64 who}$ participated in learning activities

+Population25-64

-This indicator can be calculated for different age groups, or by gender, level of attainment, literacy or numeracy proficiency level and employment status.
+This indicator can be calculated for different age groups, or by gender, educational attainment level, literacy or numeracy proficiency level and employment status.

-All data are based on the Survey of Adult Skills (PIAAC) 2012.
+All data are based on the Survey of Adult Skills (PIAAC).
 PIAAC is the OECD Programme for the International Assessment of Adult Competencies.
-For more information on PIAAC please consult www.oecd.org/site/piaac/.
+For more information on PIAAC please consult (OECD, $2016{[6]}$).

-- The large variation in adult learning activities and participation among OECD countries at similar levels of economic development suggests that there are significant differences in learning cultures, learning opportunities at work and adult education structures. - On average, employed adults participate more often in formal and/or non-formal education than unemployed adults and adults outside the labour force.
+• The large variation in adult learning activities and participation among OECD countries at similar levels of economic development suggests that there are significant differences in learning cultures, learning opportunities at work and adult education structures.

-7.9 Learning environment and teacher working conditions analysis
+7.9.
+Learning environment and teacher working conditions analysis